olliegilbey/evmos-docs/docs/develop/smart-contracts/evm-extensions/staking.md

 /// @dev stake a given amount of tokens.
 Returns the completion time of the staking transaction.
 /// @dev This emits an Delegate event.
 /// @param _validatorAddr The address of the validator.
-/// @param _amount The amount of tokens to stake in aevmos.
+/// @param _amount The amount of tokens to stake.
 /// @return success Boolean to inform if the operation was successful or not. function stakeTokens(
     string memory _validatorAddr,